PowerDNS/pdns/docs/appendices/backend-writers-guide.rst

 Domain metadata support
 -----------------------

-As described in :ref:`per-zone-settings-domain-metadata`, each served zone can have “metadata”.
+As described in :doc:`../domainmetadata`, each served zone can have “metadata”.
 Such metadata determines how this zone behaves in certain circumstances.
 In order for a backend to support domain metadata, the following operations have to be implemented:

 .. code-block:: cpp